Coronavirus Covid-19 Questions & Answers

 Staff are assisting residents during the pandemic, in a number of ways.

 - Shopping for essential items for isolated or vulnerable residents: we have put arrangements in place to shop for essential items for residents without assistance from anyone else.
-If you need help, please let us know as soon as possible by calling 020 8 642 1500 or by speaking directly to Celia, Wayne, Lise, Lauren or Sophie, who can log your request and make the arrangements for you.
+If you need help, please let us know as soon as possible by calling 020 8642 1500 or by speaking directly to Lise or Lauren, who can log your request and make the arrangements for you.
 It may be that they agree with you to ask a local voluntary organisation to do this on our behalf, particularly if they are aware of volunteers operating in your area for this purpose.

 - Engaging with IT: Sophie, our Community Engagement Officer and Stacey our IT Coordinator, are looking at ways to enable residents to socialise using technology.
 This is likely to be via Apps and residents will need to have a little bit of IT savvy to take part.
 Sophie has a regular programme of “virtual engagement” events and would be happy to discuss this with you.
 Please call her direct on 07791 754 624.

 If I am self-isolating, do I need to let you know?

 Yes.
 We need to know if you are self-isolating in order to continue to provide a service to you in a way that is suitable and safe for our staff and contractors.

 Residents can continue to pay their rent using the following methods:

 - Direct Debit through your bank or building society.
 To request a form please call the Housing Assistant on 020 8915 2951

 - Cash, cheque or debit card at any Post Office using your Allpay payment card